When you share Expected Goals, include the definition so non-technical audiences understand the impact.

 xG is widely used to separate sustainable performance from short-term variance.
 Comparing goals to xG can indicate overperformance (finishing hot streak) or underperformance (poor finishing or strong goalkeeping faced).
 For player scouting, xG per shot helps evaluate shot selection and chance quality, while xG per 90 helps evaluate how frequently a player gets into dangerous scoring positions.
 For tactical analysis, xG can validate whether a team's style is generating consistently high-quality chances or relying on low-probability shots.
 Because xG models vary across providers, the best comparisons use the same model for all players and seasons, and analysts often supplement xG evaluation with shot maps and video review to understand the tactical origins of chances.

-Use Expected Goals (xG) alongside related metrics in the shooting category to understand role fit and tactical impact.
+Use Expected Goals alongside related metrics in the attacking category to understand role fit and tactical impact.

 - Compare within the same competition or position group